 - Negotiate to get the best possible deal or continue preparing your case for trial

-Our lawyers are known as successful trial lawyers.
+At the Edgett Law Firm, we’re known for being successful trial lawyers.
 That means we prepare every case as though we were going to trial.
 Plea bargains can help some clients minimize the fallout of their actions–but they aren’t your only option.
 We’re here to help you understand all angles so that you can make an informed choice.

 Protect Your Rights